Alberta Social Credit Party: Origins

 William Aberhart, a Baptist lay-preacher and evangelist in Calgary, was attracted to social credit theory while Alberta (and much of the western world) was in the depths of the Great Depression.
 He soon began promoting it through his radio program on CFCN in Calgary, adding a heavy dose of fundamentalist Christianity to the Social Credit theories of C.H.
 Douglas.
 The basic premise of social credit is that all citizens should be paid a dividend as capital and technology replace labour in production; this was especially attractive to farmers sinking under the weight of the Depression.
 Many study groups devoted to the theory sprang up across the province, which united into the Social Credit League of Alberta.
+Discussion of banking and monetary reform and social credit was not new to many Albertans.
+Alberta MP William Irvine (with Manitoba MP J.S.
+Woodsworth) had successfully pushed for an official inquiry into the subject in the early 1920s to which Edmonton-area self-taught expert George Bevington had presented evidence.
+Pamphleteers, such as Edmonton's R.C.
+Owens and Saskatoon's H.C.
+Pierce, had prepared the waters.
+James East, a long-serving Edmonton city councillor in the 1912-1936 period, had been proponent of monetary reform as well.